byu-cpe/ecen522r-hw-security/_pages/gowin_tutorial.md

    If this succeeds, you should have a bitstream (`*.fs` file) generated in the `impl/pnr` directory of your project.

+1. After Place & Route, you can view the resource usage by opening the *Place & Route Report*.
+Within the *Resource* table, the number of logic elements used is shown as *Logic*, and the number of flip-flops used is shown as *Register*.

 ## Programming the FPGA with the Programmer Tool

 There are two ways to program the FPGA: